We audited the thesandboxgame/sandbox-smart-contracts repository at commit 522131c.

 Following your suggestion, we enabled the ERC20 whitelist all times

-, and the role is enabled.
-However, the code incorrectly checks for this condition, thereby allowing non-whitelisted NFTs to be traded on the exchange when whitelist
+whitelist Is EnabledThe codebase has a whitelist for non-fungible tokens (NFTs) to ensure that an NFT has the PARTNER_ROLE or TSB_ROLE, and the role is enabled.
+However, the code incorrectly checks for this condition, thereby allowing non-whitelisted NFTs to be traded on the exchange when whitelist is enabled.

 Update: Resolved in pull request #1280 at commit 5375082.
 The Sandbox team stated: